abehrad-ir/genymotion-vscode/README.md

 3. Run `Genymotion: Start device` command from *Command palette* and select your Genymotion device(s) to start.

 > **`Tip`**`:` It is not necessary to specify Genymotion and VirtualBox paths if you installed them in default path.

+---
+This extension was developed by a partner with support from Genymobile.